COVID-19 surges in U.S. Midwest, Broadway dark until June

 U.S. House Speaker Nancy Pelosi said she would resume talks on a possible economic stimulus package with Treasury Secretary Steven Mnuchin on Friday, but Senate Republicans voiced doubts that a deal can be reached before the election.

-Reporting by Lisa Shumaker; additional reporting by Steve Holland and Jeff Mason in Washington, DC, Bhargav Acharya in Bengaluru and Barbara Goldberg in New York; Editing by Nick Zieminski and Howard Goller
+Reporting by Lisa Shumaker; additional reporting by Steve Holland and Jeff Mason in Washington, DC, Bhargav Acharya in Bengaluru and Barbara Goldberg and Peter Szekely in New York; Editing by Nick Zieminski, Howard Goller and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.